 Avoid, at all costs, any temptation to withhold visitation from the other parent if you do not get your way.
 This not only makes you look like a jerk, but it also is not fair to the children.
 Divorce and custody battles are stressful enough for children without the uncertainty of last-minute arguments between parents.

 8. Don’t talk badly about the other parent to anyone.

 Again, custody battles are stressful.
 However, this is no reason to bad mouth the other parent.
-You never know who might overhear you, or God-forbid sees a social media post that paints you as a bully.
+You never know who might overhear you or Forbid sees a social media post that paints you as a bully.
 Moreover, remember that just about everyone has an iPhone and can screenshot a message and send it to ten friends before you even have the opportunity to explain yourself.

 9. Consider your children.

-As explained above, the court will decide on child custody based on the best interest of the child.
+As explained above, the court will decide on child custody based on the child's best interest.
 One of the factors in this analysis is the child’s wishes.
-So, simply ask your children who they would rather spend more time with.
+So, ask your children who they would rather spend more time with.

 Going to war is difficult.
 It’s even more difficult if you do it alone.
 Having a strong advocate on your side can make a world of difference.
 Call us today at (573) 995-4077